How to plan and action your content strategy_green

 There’s an art to it, but when done right you can create a clicking frenzy and boost your online traffic (and sales).

 • Step 1 – Establish your business goals and objectives.
-Using the SMART framework each goal for your social content should be specific, measurable, attainable, relevant and timely.
+Using the SMART framework each goal for your content should be specific, measurable, attainable, relevant and timely.

 • Step 6 – Get inspired and plan your content.
 Don’t just look at what competitors are doing, check other industries and other platforms to see which brands are kicking ass on social media.
 Be inspired by them and make notes on the best bits that you think will work for your business.